wp-plugins/scrapeazon/readme.txt

 Amazon's API requires an AWS Access Key ID and an AWS Secret Key in order to correctly process requests and download information about item lookups.
 You cannot obtain this information unless you sign up for an account.

-= Can I scrape reviews from sites other than Amazon? =
+= Can I retrieve reviews from sites other than Amazon by using this plugin? =

-This plugin currently only accesses reviews on Amazon.
+No. This plugin currently only accesses reviews for products that are available through the Amazon.com Product Advertising API.

-= Can I scrape reviews from Amazon's international sites? =
+= Can I retrieve reviews from Amazon's international sites? =

-Yes, as of version 1.0.7.
+Yes.
 Configure the shortcode's <code>country</code> parameter with the appropriate two-character country code to change the Amazon site.
 For example, to retrieve reviews for ISBN 0123456789 from Amazon UK, you could issue the following shortcode:

 <code>[scrapeazon asin="0123456789" country="UK"]</code>